 - Year 1

-Undergraduate Degree Applicants are required to hold a good honours degree (2:2 minimum) in an area related to chosen secondary subject.
-GCSE qualifications Grade B or above in GCSE English Language OR English Literature and GCSE Mathematics.
-Student teachers studying to teach in Welsh medium schools will also need a GCSE grade B or above in Welsh Language Or Welsh Literature (first language).
-Equivalence workshops and tests are available for those with Grade C GSCE in English Language, Mathematics and Welsh.
+Entry Requirements: Undergraduate Degree Applicants are required to hold a good honours degree (2:2 minimum) in an area related to chosen secondary subject.
+GCSE qualifications Grade C/Grade 4 or above in GCSE English Language OR English Literature and GCSE Mathematics or Mathematics Numeracy.
+Student teachers studying to teach in Welsh medium schools will also need a GCSE Grade C/ Grade 4 or above in Welsh Language Or Welsh Literature (first language).
 A-Levels/Level 3 Vocational Qualifications If applicants do not hold an undergraduate degree in a curriculum subject, successful study at appropriate higher levels must be evidenced.
-Work Experience You should be aware of the realities of being a teacher and life in a classroom and so we ask for recent and relevant experience in a secondary educational setting.
+Work Experience: You should be aware of the realities of being a teacher and life in a classroom and so we ask for recent and relevant experience in a secondary educational setting.
 This may be through employment or volunteering in a school and should be for a minimum period of two weeks.
 Gaining experience in a school classroom will help to strengthen your application and better critically inform your personal statement.
 It will also prepare you for our selection process and give you some experience from which you can draw in your interview.
-Disclosure and Barring Service (DBS) If accepted onto our programme, you will be required to obtain a clear enhanced DBS (Disclosure and Barring Service formerly known as CRB, Criminal Records Bureau) clearance check as soon as possible.
-There is a fee associated with the service and applicants should ensure they opt for the 'update' service."
+Disclosure and Barring Service (DBS): If accepted onto our programme, you will be required to obtain a clear Enhanced DBS (Disclosure and Barring Service formerly known as CRB, Criminal Records Bureau) Child Workforce clearance check prior to your course commencement.

 Additional entry requirements